dokterbob/django-popularity/README.rst

     **Lastly**, django-popularity has recently been extended with a beautiful AJAX way to register views for an object.
 This is useful for interactive scripted ways of viewing objects, for instance for registering views of movies.
-As of now it is still very much a work in progress and unit tests have not yet been written for it.
+As of now it is still very much a work in progress but it seems to work quite well.
     (But are, however, much welcomed by the author.)

     To use this, add the following to your `urls.py`::